Before you begin

 - Proxy Type: Druva supports the following proxy types:

-- Proxy Server IP: Valid IP of proxy server.
+- Proxy Server: Valid FQDN of the proxy server.

 - Proxy Port: Respective proxy port number.

 - Username: Valid proxy username.
 For a proxy that does not require authentication, enter *.